Long enough title?

 I apologize for the following few italic paragraphs.
 They are just me trying to make myself feel better about my hobbies.
 Summed up: I DO NOT LIKE FASHION DESIGN.
 Shorts & a T-shirt for me.
 I just like drawing and books, specifically Terry Pratchett’s Discworld series and Kate Milford’s less creepy ones.
 I also apologize for writing so much/too much/nonsense.
 All you need to know is from ‘I have‘ (head of the list) to the end of the bold text following.

 Although it is completely not me, I actually enjoy costume design.
 Or, at least, drawing characters in a uniform position (drawing humans is not my thing.
 Or faces.
 So, no complicated positions.
-Only the clothes & hair).
+Only the clothes & hair.
+I’ll admit I might occasionally trace.
+That’s why they look like noodles.).

 I try to draw as often as possible, to keep practicing.
 I drew one or two ‘magical mountain princesses’, and I quote, for a school project.
 I want to make this absolutely clear, the instructions were: draw a magical mountain princess, wearing red, do it and get marks.
 I found that I secretly enjoyed it (the art side, NOOOOT the magical mountain princess side).
 I did a second version, but I didn’t fully colour it.
 Colour is not my thing.
 I do pencil.
 Pen when I want to make a point (arghhh noo… please don’t judge me for that… not intentional… but I’m not gonna take it out).